rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   [Seneca (4 BCE - 65 CE)](https://en.wikipedia.org/wiki/Seneca_the_Younger)
 -   [Epictetus (c.
 50-135 CE)](https://en.wikipedia.org/wiki/Epictetus)
 -   [Marcus Aurelius (121-180 CE)](https://en.wikipedia.org/wiki/Marcus_Aurelius)

+Three historical phases of Stoicism:

+1. Early Stoa, from the founding of the school by Zeno to Antipater.
+2. Middle Stoa, including Panaetius and Posidonius.
+3. Late Stoa, including Musonius Rufus, Seneca, Epictetus, and Marcus Aurelius.

+-   No complete works survive from the first two phases of Stoicism.
+    Only Roman texts from the Late Stoa survive.
 -   Contemporary Stoicism